Mental health disorders such as anxiety, depression, mood, and personality disorders can develop in individuals with cerebral palsy.

 Children and teens are especially vulnerable to mental health problems.

-The pressure to fit in and be liked by your peers during your teen years is already very high.
+The pressure to fit in and be liked by your peers during your teen years is generally very high.

-Having a motor impairment like cerebral palsy and any of its associative conditions (hearing loss, intellectual disabilities, visual impairments, epilepsy, etc.) makes it even more difficult because you may need special accommodations that further separate you from everyone else.
+Having a motor impairment like cerebral palsy and any of its associative conditions (hearing loss, intellectual disabilities, visual impairments, epilepsy, etc.) may make it even more difficult because you may need special accommodations that further separate you from everyone else.

 A secondary condition of cerebral palsy is speech impairment.

-When paired with other motor impairments, it can become extremely frustrating to communicate with others.
+When paired with other motor impairments, it may become extremely frustrating to communicate with others.

-This can cause children with cerebral palsy to become avoidant of social interactions, which only feeds their loneliness and increases their risk of developing mental health problems.
+This may cause children with cerebral palsy to become avoidant of social interactions, which increases their loneliness and their risk of developing mental health problems.

 Signs of Mental Health Problems in Children